 Over the years he’s best known as a proponent of the contemporary side of bluegrass, though he honors the traditions of the pioneers and occasionally dips into more progressive sounds.
-“When I hit 65 last year I promised myself I’d cut back,” he says, and gave up his daily show to concentrate on a three-hour Saturday show plus the long-running Editor’s Picks and Open Mic shows.
+“When I hit 65, I promised myself I’d cut back,” he says, and gave up his daily show to concentrate on a three-hour Saturday show.

 But he has no plans to abandon the survey.
 In fact, he’s working to increase the number of participants.
 “I think the folks who read Bluegrass Unlimited and listen to our shows on Bluegrass Country enjoy knowing what bands and songs are being heard, and I know I enjoy bringing it to them,” he says.

-Listen to the National Bluegrass Survey countdown show from 11 to 1 am on the last Saturday of every month, and check the top 30 list at bluegrasscountry.org.
+The Lee Michael Demsey Show airs every Saturday from 10 am to 1 pm eastern time.
+Listen to the National Bluegrass Survey countdown show during the second and third hours on the last Saturday of every month, and check the top 30 list at bluegrasscountry.org.